-We may have turned into very solitary creatures this past year, but interacting with others can help us get out of our head and boost our mood.
+We may have turned into very solitary creatures during the restrictions, but interacting with others can help us get out of our head and boost our mood.
 Whether it’s reaching out to friends and family, neighbours and co-workers, or even finding your tribe online, share how you’re feeling with people you trust.

-If you've missed out on antenatal or postnatal classes, perhaps you have friends who also have tots of a similar age, or someone from a parent group you found online over lockdown who may be up for a playdate in the park?
+If you've missed out on antenatal or postnatal classes, perhaps you have friends who also have tots of a similar age, or someone from a parent group you found online who may be up for a playdate in the park?
 Start making these connections again, finding and strengthening your support network.
-And get practicing those conversation starters again - there's lots more things to talk about than coronavirus after all!
+And get practising those conversation starters again - there are lots more things to talk about than coronavirus after all!

 Need to talk to someone?
 Here’s how to get help when you need it.